 What Can I Do with This Major?

 Students may pursue careers in worksite wellness, hospital-based wellness programs, community health centers, retirement and nursing home wellness programs, commercial and not-for-profit health, fitness, and recreation centers, and other related areas.
-Students may also choose to major in Health and Wellness Promotion and complete the K-12 Physical Education and Health teaching licensure program in preparation to teach health in elementary, middle and high schools.

 For examples of Health and Wellness Careers please consult the Careers in Health and Wellness Promotion handout.